-This Privacy Statement (“Privacy Statement”) explains how RTI International (“RTI,” “us,” “our,” and “we”) uses your information and applies to all who use our website, mobile applications, electronic services, or social networking sites (collectively referred to as the “Site”).
+This Privacy Statement (“Privacy Statement”) explains how RTI International (“RTI,” “us,” “our,” and “we”) uses your information and applies to all who use our website, mobile applications, electronic services, social networking sites or other digital platforms (collectively referred to as the “Site”).

 Please read this Privacy Statement carefully and review it periodically for the latest information about our privacy practices.
 By using the Site, you agree to the terms of this Privacy Statement.
 If you do not agree with the practices described in this Privacy Statement, please do not provide us with your personal information or interact with the Site.

 We will routinely update this Privacy Statement to clarify our practices and to reflect new or different privacy practices, such as when we add new services, functionality or features to the Site.

 We will collect information, including Personal Information and Non-Identifying Information, when you interact with us and the Site, for example when you

 - -Visit any page online that displays our content; and

 - -Connect or link to the Site via social networking sites.

 This Privacy Statement does not apply to the collection of information in any way other than by interacting with us or the Site.

 2. Your Choices